Crescent City Connection: Hurricane Katrina

+Later history

 There were citizen action groups who were actively opposing the tolls and their potential renewal in 2012.
 The Times-Picayune newspaper wrote an editorial recommending that the tolls not be renewed at the end of 2012.
 The Bureau of Governmental Research, an independent watchdog group in New Orleans, released a detailed financial study on the CCC tolls which showed that the majority of the toll money collected in tolls does not benefit those who pay the tolls.
 The full BGR report is available as well.

 On March 5, 2013, toll collection was nullified on the Crescent City Connection due to 19th Judicial District Judge William Morvant's decision to nullify the November 2012 toll vote.
 A new referendum held on May 4, 2013, defeated the toll extension and officially ended tolls on the Crescent City Connection.
 The referendum was defeated by 78% of voters in Orleans, Jefferson and Plaquemines Parishes.

-GeauxPass

-The Crescent City Connection introduced toll tags on January 4, 1989, becoming the first toll facility in the United States to use electronic toll collection.
-The system was originally designed and installed by TransCore, who managed the system until tolls were ended in 2013.
-However, in the first quarter of 2005, the CCCD awarded a contract to Electronic Transaction Consultants (ETC) Corporation to design, develop and implement a replacement toll collection system.
-The "GeauxPass" was announced in the summer of 2009 as the new statewide electronic toll system for Louisiana.
-GeauxPass is compatible with the Crescent City Connection, the LA-1 Tollway, and all future Louisiana toll roads.
-There are currently over 100,000 tags in operation.
-To encourage use of the toll tags, the Crescent City Connection offered several benefits to commuters until 2013, including:
+After the vote removed the tolls, and the crossing is now overseen by the Louisiana Department of Public Safety.
+This separate state police agency used elsewhere in the state, is required because of the high traffic volume and the fact that the two spans briefly cross into Jefferson Parish and the city of Gretna, Louisiana.